ali7d/Final_Year_Pjt/README.md

  - Stable diffusion: using this process to generate a high quality of images.

- - REPLICATE API: The app integrates the REPLICATE API to help users achieve the images they want.
+ - REPLICATE API **("stability-ai/stable-diffusion")**: The app integrates the REPLICATE API to help users achieve the images they want.

  - Open-source REPLICATE model: The app is powered by an open-source text-to-image diffusion model for image generation.